-Attending induction courses and receptions run by your department is another opportunity for getting to know people on your course who you already have something in common with.
+Attending induction courses and receptions run by your university or college is another opportunity for getting to know people on your course who you already have something in common with.

 For further information on your local clubs, groups and societies visit www.nus-usi.org or call into your students' union on campus.